 Osbourne and Crover: No problem, thanks for doing it.
 See you guys in a bit.

 View all of Melvin’s June 16, 2010 Washington DC Performance with Isis at Blow The Scene Staff Photographer, Seth Ballentine’s Flickr Site.

 Check out Adam and Seth’s Interview with Isis for Blow The Scene that occurred at the same performance!

-Tags: Buzz Osbourne, Clear Spot, Dale Crover, Dead Kennedys, Fantomas-Melvins Big Band, Flipper, Ipecac Recordings, Jello Biafra, Lustmord, Mike Patton, The Bride Screamed Murder, The Fugs, The Melvins, The Spotlight Kid
+Tags: Buzz Osbourne, Clear Spot, Dale Crover, Dead Kennedys, Fantomas-Melvins Big Band, Flipper, Ipecac Recordings, Ipecac Recordings, Jello Biafra, Live, Lustmord, Melvins, Mike Patton, Music, The Bride Screamed Murder, The Fugs, The Melvins, The Spotlight Kid